ezoerner/c-star-path-j/README.md

 Support for reading and writing structured objects in Cassandra.
 Structured objects can be accessed whole or in part by hierarchical paths.

+There is a presentation about C* Path from the Cassandra Summit Europe 2013 [here](http://www.slideshare.net/techblog/c-path).

 On `writeToPath`, the object is first converted into maps, lists, and simple objects with the help of [Jackson JSON Processor](http://wiki.fasterxml.com/JacksonHome) (the fasterxml.com version).
 How objects are converted can be customized by using annotations supported by Jackson.
 These structures are then